-• Mr. Thomas C. Gallagher was serving as the non-executive Chairman of Genuine Parts Company, where two of our other directors, Mr. Holder and Mr. Wood, currently serve as directors; and Mr. Gallagher served on our Board from 1991 until 2007, when he resigned in order to eliminate a director interlock relationship that previously existed; and
+Mr. Thomas C. Gallagher recently served as the Chairman and Chief Exectuive Officer of Genuine Parts Company, where two of our other directors, Mr. John R. Holder and Mr. E. Jenner Wood III, currently serve as directors; and Mr. Gallagher served on our Board from 1991 until 2007, when he resigned in order to eliminate a director interlock relationship that previously existed; and

-• Mr. Stephen S. Lanier is the grandson of one of our founders; he is also the son of Mr. J. Hicks Lanier, our former Chairman, Chief Executive Officer and President, who has not been an employee of our company since the end of 2012 and retired from his position as our non-executive Chairman in 2015.
+Mr. Stephen S. Lanier is the grandson of one of our founders; he is also the son of Mr. J. Hicks Lanier, our former Chairman, Chief Executive Officer and President, who has not been an employee of our company since the end of 2012 and retired from his position as our non-executive Chairman in 2015.
 Mr. Stephen Lanier's father continues to receive nominal non-cash benefits from our company in the form of office space, shared secretarial services and parking at our headquarters, as well as discounts on merchandise purchased directly from our company consistent with the discounts provided to other recent retirees from our Board.

-Our Board determined that these relationships were not material to a determination that the applicable individuals are independent, particularly taking into consideration, among other things, the objectivity of Mr. Thomas Gallagher and Mr. Stephen Lanier at previous meetings of our Board and the gap in time since Mr. J. Hicks Lanier's retirement.
+Our Board determined that these relationships were not material to a determination that the applicable individuals are independent, particularly taking into consideration, among other things, the objectivity of Mr. Gallagher and of Mr. Stephen Lanier at previous meetings of our Board and the gap in time since Mr. J. Hicks Lanier's retirement.